aws-solutions-library-samples/guidance-for-electric-vehicle-battery-health-prediction-on-aws/README.md

     ```
     npm run deploy
     ```
-7. Once deployed, you need to create a Cognito User to access the web application.
+7. We have architected this demo in a way that self-registration is disabled and only administrators can add users to access the web application.
+Therefore, once the project is deployed, you need to create a Cognito User to access the web application [through the AWS Management console](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html) or [using AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/admin-create-user.html).

+8. You have finished deployment and setting up!
 You can find the URL of the web application in CloudFront, or as part of the CDK outputs (value for WebAppCloudFrontDistributionDomainName).

 **Note**: Since WAF CloudFront ACL can only be installed in us-east-1, the WAF stack and App stack might be deployed to 2 separate regions, depending on what your default deployment region is.

-#### How it works
+### How it works

 The sample code deploys a web application for 2 types of users: Developer and Fleet Operator.
 Developer has access to all parts of the application, and Fleet Operator can only view the dashboard with battery location and digital twin of batteries after at least one ML pipeline is executed successfully.
 You can switch profile by clicking the User icon and then the Switch Profile button.